Kimo Carvalho is an innovator and leader in Hawaii’s homeless, mental health & human services community.

 Lydia’s House is part of the Trust’s expanded strategic direction to serve the most vulnerable and disadvantaged Native Hawaiian youth over-represented in Hawaii State systems, including homelessness, juvenile justice and foster care.

 Prior to joining the Trust, Kimo served 6 years at The Institute of Human Services (IHS) as their Director of Community Relations & Development where he was instrumental in rebuilding IHS’ brand, developed community responses to homelessness, increased private revenue streams, and advocated for new laws and policies that strengthened Hawaii’s homeless crisis response system.

 Kimo began his career as a paramedic working for the City of New Orleans and as a disaster medical provider during Hurricane Katrina.
-After leaving Tulane Medical School in 2007, he returned home to begin a career in communications.
-He has assisted in some of Hawaiʻi’s landmark initiatives, including the inscription of the Papahānaumokuākea Marine National Monument as a World Heritage Site and the development of the Stateʻs Hawaii Clean Energy Initiative.
-Most recently, he was instrumental in changing Hawaiʻi’s Assisted Community Treatment law to help mentally ill homeless access treatment, while balancing intervention with protecting a person’s civil rights.
+After leaving Tulane Medical School, he returned home to assist in some of Hawaii’s landmark initiatives, including inscription of the Papahānaumokuākea Marine National Monument as a World Heritage Site and the development of the State’s Hawaii Clean Energy Initiative.
+Most recently, Kimo led changes to Hawaii’s Assisted Community Treatment law to help mentally ill homeless access treatment without impeding on their civil rights.